 Mould is easy to recognise; you’ll notice a spotty black or green discolouration and a musty, decidedly nasty smell.
 It can completely ruin the experience of sitting in your beautiful bean bag and embarrass you in front of your friends.

 Once mould or mildew infiltrates the fabric cover of your outdoor bean bags, it can be difficult to remove, but don’t even think about leaving it there.
-If you don’t remove mould, it can cause serious problems.
+If you don’t remove mould from outdoor furniture, it can cause serious problems.

 Mould doesn’t just look and smell bad; it can also trigger symptoms in allergy and asthma sufferers.
 Some types of mould are toxic.
 Fortunately, hope is not lost; there are ways to conquer mould.
 Here are a few mould removal tips for managing growth on your swimming pool loungers too.

 Avoid the Strong Stuff